7 Things You Should Know About Leather Chesterfield Sofas

 Where does leather come from?

 Leather comes from the curing of animal skins, a technique known as tanning.
 The process creates a completely natural product that is both warm and durable.
-Each hide is highly individual, carrying all of the marks from its origin, including scratches, areas of differing fibre density, growth marks, and hair pore structure.
+Each hide is highly individual, carrying all of the marks from its origin, including scratches, areas of differing fiber density, growth marks, and hair pore structure.
 It’s important to know that none of these characteristics affect the quality of the leather — they just go towards making each piece unique.
 The material can be used for a variety of purposes, including sofa upholstery.

 How is upholstery leather made?